 Visit 2 or 3 watch towers at Gorumara National Park for animal sighting or alternatively take a Jeep safari here or at adjacent Chapramari forest.

 Then proceed to Jaldapara National Park and take elephant safari or a Jeep safari.
 The elephant safari at Jaldapara leaves from Hollong Lodge but can also be availed by general tourists staying at other lodges but through prior arrangements.
 You usually need 2-3 days to book an elephant safari while in Jaldapara because of high demands and limited rides.
 However Jeep safaris at Jaldapara can be arranged within a day.
 From Jaldapara you can visit places like Leopard Rescue Center at South Khairbari forest, the tribal village Toto Para where primitive tribes called Toto's still live, and even make a day trip to Phuentsholling in Bhutan

 With more number of days you can also plan to visit Buxa Tiger Reserve & Jayanti which is little over one-hour drive from Jaldapara.
-Here too you can take Jeep safaris in the forest and visit tourist attractions such as Mahakal Cave, Toto Para, take a boat ride at Sikiajhora etc.
+Here too you can take Jeep safaris in the forest and visit tourist attractions such as Mahakal Cave, take a boat ride at Sikiajhora etc.

 You can visit Dooars anytime during the year.
 However if your main objective is to take jungle safaris, then you should avoid the monsoon time (July to September).
 Note that other than rains often playing a spoilsport for local tours & sightseeing, the sanctuaries remain closed between June 15 to September 15 because this is the animal breeding season.
 However for nature lovers who love to enjoy the lush greenery of Dooars in tranquility when there are hardly any tourists around and hotels offering attractive rates, monsoon too can be a great time to visit.